 Foreign Languages: All students must have either (1) passed a third-year high school-level course in a single foreign language, (2) high school work and an added year of intermediate level college courses, or (3) two years of a single foreign language through the intermediate level in college.

-Expository Writing: All students must take English 1010 or 1011, and two W courses with at least one such course approved for use in the major field of study at the 2000 level or above.
+Expository Writing: All students must take ENGL 1007, 1010, or 1011, and two W courses with at least one such course approved for use in the major field of study at the 2000 level or above.
 No student who has not passed the writing component of W courses may pass the course.

 Quantitative Reasoning: Three Q courses, at least one of which must be in Mathematics or Statistics.
 Students should contact the Q-advising contours, accessible on-line, and their advisers to determine the adequacy of their preparedness for specific Q-courses.
 Q courses may be used to satisfy other degree requirements.